 Figure 1.
 (A) Fabrication route of the nanoporous electrochemical sensor produced by immobilizing NAC-P6-PC on an electrode surface.
 (B) SEM images of NAC-P6-PC@AuE (on the left).
 The magnified top view and cross-sectional view of NAC-P6-PC@AuE (on the right).
 (C) Nyquist plots obtained on the AuE (red dots) and NAC-P6-PC@AuE (black dots) surfaces in 0.1 M KNO3 solution containing equimolar (5 mM) [Fe(CN)6]3-/4-.

 In this work, we report an effective nanopore-based electrode prepared by coupling a pillararene-based nanoporous membrane with an electrochemical impedance measurement method.
 The fabricated device is demonstrated by exposing pillararene-based receptors to trace amounts of pesticide molecules.
 N-acetylcysteine-decorated pillar[6]arene (NAC-P6) was readily synthesized and used to modify the surface of a nanoporous polycarbonate (PC) membrane via carbodiimide coupling chemistry.33-36 The nanoporous sensor regarded as NAC-P6-PC@AuE was then fabricated by mechanically pressing a NAC-P6-decorated nanoporous membrane onto a gold electrode (AuE) surface.
-NAC-P6-PC@AuE exhibited distinguished selectivity to quinotrione in contrast to other pesticide molecules, as well as the ability to quantitate quinotrione with a limit of quantitation (LOQ) of 10 nM.
+NAC-P6-PC@AuE exhibited distinguished selectivity to quinotrione in contrast to other pesticide molecules, as well as the ability to quantify quinotrione with a limit of quantitation (LOQ) of 10 nM.
 Electrochemical impedance spectroscopy (EIS) was employed as a signal readout method.16 The charge transfer resistance (Rct) decreased upon NAC-P6 bonding with quinotrione, thus avoiding undesired signals produced by nonspecific adsorption.
 Sensing behavior was verified by finite-element simulations and may be explained by surface charge shielding which, upon quinotrione binding, influences the electrochemical response of probe molecules.
 The present method appears to hold great practical potential for the detection of quinotrione in water samples.

 Experimental section